 - Range bar chart

-To understand these types, consider the following examples:
+To understand the above types of bar graphs, consider the following examples:

 Example 1: In a firm of 400 employees, the percentage of monthly salary saved by each employee is given in the following table.
 Represent it through a bar graph.

 Solution: The given data can be represented as

 This can be also represented using a horizontal bar graph as follows:

 Example 2: A cosmetic company manufactures 4 different shades of lipstick.
 The sale for 6 months is shown in the table.
 Represent it using bar charts.